Corporate Executive Committee

 CEO Basler Switzerland

-Michael Müller (1971, Switzerland, lic. oec. publ.) graduated in economics from the University of Zurich, specialising in insurance and accounting/finance.
+Michael Müller (1971, Switzerland, lic. oec. publ.) graduated in economics from the University of Zurich, specialising in insurance and accounting / finance.
 He began his career with Basler Versicherungen in 1997, starting as a management trainee, then working in Group Finance and eventually becoming Deputy Head and, in 2004, Head of Financial Accounting for the Baloise Group.
 In 2009, as Head of Finance and Risk, he became a member of the senior management team in Corporate Division Switzerland, focusing on financial reporting and accounting, actuarial management of the insurance companies, risk management and coordination of logistics processes and the pool of project leaders.
 He has been a member of the Corporate Executive Committee and CEO of Corporate Division Switzerland since March 2011.
-Michael Müller is a member of the Board of Foundation of Stiftung Finanzplatz Basel and a member of the Management Board of the Swiss Insurance Association (SVV).
+Michael Müller is a member of the Board of Foundation of Stiftung Finanzplatz Basel, Vice President of the Swiss Insurance Association (SVV) and a member of the Executive Board of the Association of Basel Insurance Companies.

 Board of Directors